2005 Cheltenham & Gloucester Trophy: First round

 The first round was held on 3–5 May.
 While some upsets looked possible at times, with teams such as the Netherlands, Berkshire and Staffordshire threatening their first-class opponents, there were no first round surprises.
-Two of the games featured two first-class sides: Durham lost to Derbyshire by one wicket off the last ball; Somerset were edged out by Leicestershire in a very low-scoring thriller.
+Two of the games featured two first-class teams: Durham lost to Derbyshire by one wicket off the last ball; Somerset were edged out by Leicestershire in a very low-scoring thriller.

 Northamptonshire's Charl Pietersen took 7 for 10 at Svanholm Park, Brøndby as Denmark fell to the competition's second lowest score in its history, for 56 all out.
 24 of those runs were extras, with no Dane scoring more than 8 with the bat.
 Pietersen, who was playing in his debut match for the Northants first team said, "The ball was swinging about and they were perfect conditions for bowling.
 I just concentrated on getting the ball in the right areas and the conditions did the rest.
 I'm grateful for the opportunity I've been given by Northants.
 I'm here to learn and try to get myself in the first team on a regular basis.
 No cricketer wants to play second-team cricket and I'm no different.
 But one performance won't get me in, I've got to be consistent with my wicket-taking and my economy."